How Lake Tahoe Venues Can Use GEO to Capture Tourism Search

 This means getting recommended by AI requires different signals than ranking on Google.
 It's not just about keywords and links.
 It's about being the kind of source that an AI system recognizes as authoritative, specific, and trustworthy.

 Lake Tahoe is one of the most searched tourism destinations in the western United States.
 Millions of visitors from the Bay Area, Sacramento, Los Angeles, and beyond plan trips each year.
+The Bay Area and Northern California -- Tahoe's primary feeder market -- are also early adopters of AI-assisted trip planning.
 The competition for visibility is intense.

 Here's what makes GEO particularly relevant for this market: